 If you have been self-medicating for stress, you may be facing a substance use disorder.
 In order to learn better techniques to cope with symptoms of stress, you need to consider outpatient mental health treatment to learn healthier and more adaptive coping mechanisms.

 Some ways you can learn to deal with stress in a healthy way that doesn’t cause more damage include the following:

 A peer support group can help you with mental health or substance abuse treatment.
 They can also give you the emotional support you need to deal with everyday stress.
 You will be able to verbally vent and can find advice from others who may be further along on this journey to cope with the stress we all face in a non-judgmental fashion.
 It is also a great way to be a part of a supportive community of people who can hold each other accountable to prevent unhealthy self-medication.

 You will definitely benefit from learning stress-relieving techniques such as deep breathing, meditation, and mindfulness.
 People in a peer support group may help and a professional will definitely be able to point you in the right direction.

 Professional help is a great way to gain knowledge about dealing with stress without self-medicating.
 Online and virtual therapy options have become normalized and they are not going anywhere.

-Reaching out to an online mental health professional like the therapists and psychiatrists at Clear Recovery Center’s Virtual Program may help alleviate the stress that can come from asking for help.
+Reaching out to an online mental health professional like the therapists and psychiatrists at Clear Behavioral Health’s Virtual Program may help alleviate the stress that can come from asking for help.
 If you or a loved one is struggling with self-medicating, contact us today.